 If you want to know more about our Digitisation project or the ODIN Database project, have a look at the Current and Planned Research Projects page.

 This guide also provides some introductory guidance for the physical storage of archive material as part of cataloguing.
 This guide does not cover any other aspect of collections management, digitisation or website content management.

 Remember, no one guide should be used in isolation, the best way to take archive material on its processing journey is to use each guide for the right job alongside an understanding of our Policies.

 What is the Item Catalogue?

 The Item Catalogue is where we store all the information that describes our collections.
 Archives, libraries, museums and other heritage organisations use catalogues to record as much information about their collections as is necessary for sustaining preservation, collections access, and for the operation of their organisation.

 Our catalogue allows us to locate our physical items in storage in the Hub, it allows us to make digital versions of our collections accessible online and even records information about items in other people’s care!
 The structure and design of the BH Item Catalogue has been guided by national and international professional standards for the creation of archival finding aids including the International Standard for Archival Description (General).

 Cataloguing is the first vital step in the Digitisation process that ensures each and every item we digitise is also fully described and recorded.
 From a unique ID number to a full and detailed description, each field in the Item Catalogue form plays its part in making an item of archive material discoverable both online and in physical storage.

-You can search the Bishopsteignton Heritage Catalogue using the Catalogue Editor.
+You can search the Bishopsteignton Heritage Catalogue using the Catalogue Search and Edit tool.